tallesemmanuel/ansible-install-packages/README.md

 # ansible-install-packages

-Using ansible to install main packages that we, sysadmin and devops currently use in a notebook format.
+Using ansible to install main packages that we, sysadmin and devops currently use in a notebook format or ubuntu linux servers.

 - Docker
 - Kubectl